Pacific parrotlet: Description

-The Pacific parrotlet (Forpus coelestis) is a small green parrot originating from South America.
+The Pacific parrotlet (Forpus coelestis) is a small green parrot originating in South America.
 A typical specimen is 11-14 cm long and typically weighs 30 grams or more.
 Wild Pacific parrotlets are green with a dusty grey cast over the body, a bright green mask and a pinkish beak.
 Legs and feet are pinkish-grey.
 Pacific parrotlets are sexually dimorphic: males possess shades of blue on their wings.
 Blue can vary in intensity from a bright cobalt blue to a pale, almost lavender shade of blue on American birds; the blue is almost non-existent on marbled birds, only being visible on the underside of the wing right on the joint.
 Male parrotlets also have blue streaks behind the eyes which is often referred to as "eyeshadow;" as well as blue rumps.
 Female parrotlets have no blue on the wings whatsoever but can have blue eye streaks as well as a blue rump.